 Caring for pet store baby bettas

 Most fish stores sell baby bettas at around 28 to 42 days of age.
-Like baby betta fish from eggs, they need to have similar adequate attention.
-Here’s on how to take care of a baby betta fish from pet stores.
+Like newborns from eggs, they need to have similar adequate attention.
+Here’s how to take care of a baby betta fish from pet stores.

 It is also recommended for a baby betta to be kept alone in the tank to prevent stress.
 At 42 days, you can transfer them to a 10-gallon tank so they can continue to grow and be with other betta fish.

-Besides the frequent water changes, using a sponge filter also helps your baby bettas.
-It creates a gently bubbling flow that is enough to filter the tank of a baby betta fish.
+Besides the frequent water changes, using a sponge filter also helps your baby fish.
+It creates a gently bubbling flow that is enough to filter the tank of a betta fry.
 It also features a control valve that allows you to adjust the flow which you can turn down anytime you need.

 This is in comparison with other filters that can suck up the babies.
 These might also harm them because of the strong current.

-For your baby bettas to thrive into maturity, live foods are a way to go.
-As mentioned, worms, daphnia, and brine shrimps are best for these babies until they get older.
+For your baby bettas to thrive into maturity, a diet consisting of live foods are a way to go.
+As mentioned, live worms, daphnia, and brine shrimps are best for these babies until they get older.

 You may also feed them with fry foods such as frozen and pellet foods.
 Baby bettas are likely to increase growth in frozen bay brine shrimp or frozen daphnia.
 You can thaw a block of these foods and feed it to your baby betta 2-3 times a day.

-High-protein foods like Bug Bites can also help in accelerating the growth of your baby bettas.
-These foods help reveal tail type and coloration sooner.
+Food that is high in protein diet like Bug Bites can also help in accelerating the growth of your baby bettas.
+These types of food help reveal the tail type and coloration sooner.

 At this rate, you can now separate the baby betta fish into individual cups.
-Female bettas have smaller tails and fins while male bettas have longer fins and brighter colors.
+Female bettas have smaller tails and fins while males have longer fins and brighter colors.

 Taking care of a baby betta fish from eggs is crucial, as they require special attention.
 However, while they are older, baby bettas sold at pet stores also need extra caution.

-At the end of the day, we want them to grow the healthiest possible way.
+At the end of the day, we want them to grow in the healthiest possible way.